antorqs/better-teams/README.md

 Thank you for using Better Teams!
 I hope this extension enhances your Microsoft Teams experience in fun and useful ways.

+## Acknowladges
+Twitter integration is possible by using the service [TwitFrame](https://twitframe.com/)

+Logos for this readme are provided by the awesome service [Logotypes.dev](https://logotypes.dev/)